 Senior Engineering Manager

-The engineering leaders at TrueLayer are also looking forward to the launch of Swarmia’s survey feature.
+The engineering leaders at TrueLayer are also looking forward to the launch of Swarmia’s developer experience surveys.
 Ultimately, it’ll allow them to correlate developer experience data and feedback from their engineers with the system metrics that are already available to them in Swarmia.